|

 - Wednesday October 18th 1922

-The cutting to the left is a newspaper article,
+The cutting to the left (below) is a newspaper article,

 the column of which measures almost 18" (450mm).
 Among the entertainers is a

-Miss Mabel Constanduros, who I believe was a fairly well known actress and
+Miss Mabel Constanduros, who was a well known actress and

 included an appearance in Stars On Parade(1936),